Siixes/siixes.github.io/docs/_posts/2020-08-11-the-art-of-analysis.markdown

     * This man is your neighbor that you have known for years and have a positive relationship with.
     * You let him borrow a kitchen knife last week, which he said he would return.
 That is the knife he is holding.

 Adding these data points can completely change the context of the scenario and how we interpret what is going on.
-This is where it is important, not only to understand the data points, but seek to get a composite view of multiple data points to better provide context for your initial data point of interest.
+This is where it is important to get a composite view of multiple data points to provide clearer context for your initial data point of interest.

 ## Understanding Logical Chains of Data Points